Wisconsin Assessment Monies (WAM)

 Generally, costs associated with a Phase I or Phase II environmental site assessment are eligible for funding.
 In addition, costs for a site investigation, limited demolition or underground storage tank (UST) removal may be considered.

 - Familiarize yourself with the eligibility requirements for this funding.

 - Contact Tom Coogan to discuss your project.

 - Document eligibility as (1) an eligible applicant, and (2) as having an eligible site.

-- If you are a local government or redevelopment authority, prepare a signed municipal resolution (see "Model documents" below) to apply for services.
+- If you are a local government or redevelopment authority, prepare a signed municipal resolution (see "Model Documents" below).

 - Sign an agreement allowing the DNR and contractors to access the site.

 - Complete the application form.